 - Common Email Problems and Solutions and How to Solve

 - Smart Ways to Get More YouTube Subscribers With Proven Tips

 - 7 Easy Ways To View or Mirror Phone Screen On PC Free

-A Trojan is a malware type that disguises itself as legitimate software but really serves a malicious purpose.
-A Trojan may claim to be a free update, game, or anti-virus program, tricking the user into installing it onto their device.
+A Trojan is a malware type that disguises itself as legitimate software that serves a malicious purpose.
+A Trojan may claim to be a free update, game, or antivirus program, tricking the user into installing it onto their device.
 Once installed, the Trojan works quietly in the background to steal sensitive data, install a backdoor or take other harmful actions.

-A computer virus also rides on other programs’ coat-tails when downloaded and can reproduce and run itself when the host program is executed.
+When downloaded, a computer virus also rides on other programs’ coat-tails and can reproduce and run when the host program is executed.
 It can infect and corrupt files and sometimes cause hard drives to ‘crash’ depending on its design.
-A virus can infect other computers through the sending of email and/or file exchanges.
+A virus can infect other computers by sending email and/or file exchanges.

 A worm is a self-contained program that can replicate itself and uses a network to infect other systems on your computer.
-Depending on how the worm was designed, it can secretly send documents through email and even delete necessary files.
-Unlike a virus which causes harm to the computer and its files, a worm causes harm to other computers on the network and consumes bandwidth, thus slowing down your environment.
+Depending on the worm’s design, it can secretly send documents through email and even delete necessary files.
+Unlike a virus that causes harm to the computer and its files, a worm causes damage to other computers on the network and consumes bandwidth, thus slowing down your environment.

 What are the Signs of a Malware Attack?

 Slow Computer.
 If your computer is far too slow, then this signifies that your computer is infected with malware.
 This is because malware installs itself on your computer and runs programs in the background causing significant slowdowns and headaches.